 Note: An example of a strategic window: During the extended period when HP and Compag struggled to complete their merger.
-Dell Computer aggressively courted Compag's large corporate customers trying to leverage Dell's strengths and take advantage of the confusion caused by the pendina HP/Compaq merger.
+Dell Computer aggressively courted Compaq's large corporate customers trying to leverage Dell's strengths and take advantage of the confusion caused by the pending HP/Compag merger.

-- 3. First mover and second mover strategies - a.
+- strategy as customers can easily find alternate suppliers and do price comparisons and switch to a better supplier - iii.
+Bargaining power of suppliers-is influenced by the number and size of suppliers - iv.
+The threat of substitute products-can be either products from a competing firm or industry - v.
+Rivalry among competitors-all the above four factors influence rivalry - d.
+Issues such as cost and differentiation or lack of differentiation of products-along with the Internet-influence the strategies that companies use to stand out from their competitors. - 3.
+First mover and second mover strategies - a.
 A first mover strategy advocates that a company that is first to offer a product will be the long-term market winner.
-Being first may also refer to entering new markets with existing products or creating significant innovations that effectively turn an old product into a new one - A second mover strategy advocates close observation of the innovations of first movers and then improving on them to gain market advantage - 4.
+Being first may also refer to entering new markets with existing products or creating significant innovations that effectively turn an old product into a new one. - b.
+A second mover strategy advocates close observation of the innovations of first movers and then improving on them to gain market advantage - 4.
 SWOT analysis - a.
-SWOT analysis helps planners compare internal organizational strengths and weaknesses with external opportunities and threats - b.
-"SWOT" is an acronym for strengths, weaknesses, opportunities, and threats - c.
-This is an important strategic planning tool - d.
+SWOT analysis helps planners compare internal organizational strengths and weaknesses with external opportunities and threats. - b.
+"SWOT" is an acronym for strengths, weaknesses, opportunities, and threats. - c.
+This is an important strategic planning tool. - d.
 SWOT strengths - A set of core competencies-what the organization does well - ii.
-Core Competencies are capabilities that customers value and competitors find difficult to duplicate - iii.
-Matching an internal strength with an external opportunity produces a situation known as leverage - e.
-SWOT weaknesses - Environmental threats can attack an organization's weaknesses - ii.
-Planners must anticipate constraints when internal weaknesses or limitations prevent their organization from taking advantage of opportunities - Strategic window - a.
-The strategic window refers to the limited periods when key requirements of a market and the particular competencies of a firm best fit together - b.
-The view through a strategic window shows planners a way to relate potential opportunities to a firm's capabilities - c.
+Core competencies are capabilities that customers value and competitors find difficult to duplicate. - iii.
+Matching an internal strength with an external opportunity produces a situation known as leverage. - e.
+SWOT weaknesses - Environmental threats can attack an organization's weaknesses. - ii.
+Planners must anticipate constraints when internal weaknesses or limitations prevent their organization from taking advantage of opportunities. - 5.
+Strategic window - a.
+The strategic window refers to the limited periods when key requirements of a market and the particular competencies of a firm best fit together. - b.
+The view through a strategic window shows planners a way to relate potential opportunities to a firm's capabilities. - c.
 It requires a thorough analysis of three elements: - i.
 Current and projected external environmental conditions - ii.
 Current and projected internal company capabilities - iii.
 How, whether, and when the firm can reconcile environmental conditions and company capabilities in order to implement one of the strategies